Fitness For Duty

 II.
 Steps to Make the Referral

 The Agency Human Resources Director has documented the above behavioral signs and initiates the referral to the Employee Assistance Program (EAP) Fit-For-Duty Mandatory Referral Program.
-The EAP vendor, Alternatives EAP, will also provide case handling consultation if requested.
+The EAP vendor, ComPsych, will also provide case handling consultation if requested.

-The Agency HR Director should then contact the Vice President of Clinical Services at Alternatives EAP (the EAP vendor) at 816-753-8283 with the employee’s name and pertinent background information which would include: information relating to the specific instance that triggered the referral, performance problems or concerns, absenteeism and tardiness information, relationship issues with supervisor, coworkers, customers, etc. Known past abnormal behaviors or known past mental health conditions.
+The Agency HR Director should then contact ComPsych (the EAP Vendor) at 1-888-275-1205 (option 7) with the employee’s name and pertinent background information which would include: information relating to the specific instance that triggered the referral, performance problems or concerns, absenteeism and tardiness information, relationship issues with supervisor, coworkers, customers, etc. Known past abnormal behaviors or known past mental health conditions.

 The Agency HR Director will relieve the employee from duty (on administrative leave for up to 15 days) with pay and instruct the employee to call the EAP within 24 hours to make an appointment.
 The Agency HR Director should inform the employee that they cannot return to work without the approval of the Agency HR Director in consultation with the EAP.
 Written documentation to the employee is recommended, a sample is attached.
 The EAP will notify the Agency HR Director if the employee has not contacted the EAP within the 24 hour time frame.